The Manufacturers Association's

 Students will shadow between 4-20 hours during the spring 2023 semester.
 The hours and times are handled by the employer and student.
 Shadows take place during school breaks, weekends, during school hours.
 It depends on the individual situation.

 “Restricted Occupations” are specified by NYS Labor Laws.
 There is an exception for student learners enrolled in recognized vocational traning programs (think BOCES, Career & Technical Eucation programs, P-TECH).
 We advise you to consult with your liability insurance carrier to ensure that you comply with your own safety rules and regulations.
 BOCES, for example, provides its own liability insurance for their interns working on-site at manufacturers’ facilities.
 Job shadow candidates will not perform any work and will be covered by your general liability insurance for visitors and/or vendors.

-Summer 2023 – Students can work part-time, depending on opportunities available with company
+- Summer or Fall 2023 – Students complete job shadowing; students in prior cohort intern or work part-time, depending on opportunities available with company